John Henry Davies

 There is a popular story attached to how he came to take over Newton Heath.
 According to the story, the club captain Harry Stafford's dog (a St Bernard named Major) wandered away from the player at the club fund-raising bazaar at St James's Hall, Manchester in February 1901.
 Major was found by Davies, who returned him to Stafford.
 Davies asked if he could buy the dog, but instead ended up donating to the club.
 As a gesture of thanks, Stafford allowed him to keep the dog.
 In March 1902, at a meeting in the New Islington Hall, Stafford announced to Newton Heath supporters that he, Davies and three other local businessmen had agreed to invest £200 each in the club in order to save it after a winding-up order had been issued two months earlier.

 Under Davies's stewardship, the club changed its name to Manchester United FC and switched colours from white and navy to the now-famous red, white and black.

-Their Bank Street ground was upgraded to accommodate more supporters, and Ernest Mangnall was appointed secretary a year later.
-Players such as Alex Bell, Harry Moger, Charlie Roberts, George Wall and Charlie Sagar were brought into the club, and by 1906 United had been promoted to the First Division.
+Their Bank Street ground was upgraded to accommodate more supporters, and Ernest Mangnall was appointed manager a year later.
+Players such as Alex Bell, Harry Moger, Charlie Roberts, George Wall and Charlie Sagar were signed, and the club began to move forward. and by 1906 United had been promoted to the First Division.
 They won the league in 1908 and the FA Cup in 1909 before Davies funded the move to a new ground at Old Trafford in 1910.
-A further league championship was won in 1911, but the ageing players, the loss of Mangnall to cross-town rivals Manchester City and the outbreak of the First World War brought an end to the club's first period of success on the pitch.
+A further league championship was won in 1911, but the ageing players, the loss of Mangnall to local rivals Manchester City and the outbreak of the First World War brought an end to the club's first period of success on the pitch.

 Davies died Llandudno, Caernarfonshire, Wales, at the age of 63 after being in ill health for the previous three years.
+By this stage, United were back in the First Division after a spell in the Second Division.